vanjac/three/README.md

 - A number, terminated by an `x` `y` or `z`, to set the value of a certain axis.
 - `r` to toggle Relative / absolute coordinates when entering axis values.
 Relative coordinates are relative to the starting position.
 Absolute is relative to the origin.
 - `l` to toggle Axis Lock.
 When this is enabled, adjustments are made using only horizontal movement of the mouse, and they change all axes at once.

+## Scripting

+Objects created in the editor correspond to objects that are added to the game world, represented by the `threelib.world.World` object.
+Most of the time these are Entities, which represent objects in 3d space with a position and rotation.
+Entities also have parents and children - when the parent moves, the children move along with it.

+There are various tools availible in the editor to control the creation of Entities.
+Setting the parents and children of objects (using the `t` command and others) will cause the same parent-child relationships to be set up in the game world.

+There are 2 main types of objects in the editor: Meshes and Points.
+Points are normally invisible to the player, but through the parent-child system they can control other objects, and you can assign custom scripts to them.
+Meshes are automatically given a child RenderMesh object, which is a special entity that is drawn on the screen.

+Through an object's properties (viewed by pressing `Enter` and updated with `u`, see above) you can control the behavior of Entities generated from the objects.
+A list of properties is below.

+### Properties

+Note that properties are not ordered, and may actually appear in a different order each time you look at them.

+#### For all types of objects

+- `position`: The position of the object in 3d space
+- `rotation`: The orientation of the object about the X, Y, and Z axes
+- `name`: The name of the object.
+If you assign a constructor, this name will be available as a variable to all scripts.
+- `script`: A script that should be run before the Entity is created.
+The script has nothing to do with the object and doesn't necessarily have to do with it.
+- `constructor`: If provided, this will be used to create the entity.
+This should be a expression that returns an Entity.
+If not provided, a default one may be used instead.

+#### For mesh objects

+- `visible`: Whether the RenderMesh should be drawn.
+This value can change.

+There are some other properties but they are currently not implemented.

+#### The camera

+The camera is a special Entity in the game world - it points towards the view that is shown on the screen.
+You can create one by making a Point in the editor and giving it the name `cam`, optionally with extra scripts.
+By default, an Entity at the origin facing negative-X is used.

+Note that if you set a custom `rotation` value for the camera, it will point the *opposite* direction of the green forward vector shown in the editor - it will be pointing backward.